nchabashvili/WcpsBeautifier/README.md

 # Run

+`npm run run`

+# Run In Dev

-In dev, run this.
-Code will restart when file is changed.
+`in dev, run this.
+Code will restart when file is changed.`

-`npm run watch`